ziyoung/better-wilcom-docs/wilcom-docs/Quality/connectors/Add_tie-offs.md

 ## To add a tie-off...

-1Travel to the object you want to tie-off.
+1. Travel to the object you want to tie-off.

-2Click the Insert Tie-off icon.
+2. Click the Insert Tie-off icon.
 A Tie-off function is inserted.

 ![StitchListTieOffs.png](assets/StitchListTieOffs.png)